lherme-source/testlherm/README.md

 - `SIMULATION_MODE`: when `true`, `POST /api/send-template` simulates sending and does not call Meta Graph API
 - `WHATSAPP_TOKEN`: WhatsApp Cloud API access token (only required when `SIMULATION_MODE` is `false`)
 - `PHONE_NUMBER_ID`: WhatsApp Business phone number ID (only required when `SIMULATION_MODE` is `false`)
+- `APP_SECRET` (optional): Your Meta App Secret, used to validate `X-Hub-Signature-256` on webhook POSTs
+- `WABA_ID` (optional): WhatsApp Business Account ID, useful for template management endpoints
+- `BASE_URL` (optional): Public base URL of your deployment (e.g., https://testlherm.vercel.app), used when configuring the webhook

 ## Deploy (Vercel)